 Globally, Facebook remains the dominant social platform by membership.
-Outside of China, Facebook is the most owned account, with Youtube in a strong second place, followed by Facebook Messenger which has a decent lead ahead of services like WhatsApp, Instagram, and Twitter.
+Outside of China, 83% of internet users say they have a Facebook account.
+YouTube is in strong second place, followed by Facebook Messenger which has a decent lead ahead of services like WhatsApp, Instagram, and Twitter.
 If we narrow our focus to people who have visited or used the service in the last month, YouTube rises to the top position.
-We also see WhatsApp overtake Facebook Messenger for monthly visitation outside China.
+We also see WhatsApp overtake Facebook Messenger for monthly visitation outside

+China.